ryuzakijebi/JebiHendardi/README.md

 - `Filter Menu by Category and Status` : The application enhances user experience by incorporating a filter menu, accessible through a popup modal, allowing users to categorize and filter stories based on predefined categories and status attributes.

 - `Add Story` : The Add Story feature empowers users to seamlessly create new stories.
 It includes sections for capturing general information such as title, author, synopsis, category, story cover, tags/keywords, and status.
-Additionally, users can dynamically add and manage chapters within a story.

 - `Edit Story` : The Edit Story feature facilitates the modification of existing stories.
 Users can effortlessly update information in all fields, ensuring a flexible and user-friendly editing experience.